qlik-oss/sn-table/test/rendering/README.md

 scenario_10.fix.js:
 one dimension,
 one measure,
-the hover font color and background color font size and color for header and body
+the hover font color and background color, font size and color for header and body

 scenario_11.fix.js:
 one dimension,
 one measure,
-the hover font color and background color font size and color for header and body
+the hover font color and background color, font size and color for header and body,
 Background and font coloring for a column

+scenario_12.fix.js:
+one dimension,
+one measure,
+font size and color for header and body scroll to the bottom of the table

+scenario_13.fix.js:
+one dimension,
+one measure,
+font size and color for header and body, show totals at the bottom